 On June 26, 1936 Hong Kong’s first birth control clinic was opened.25 It was in the Violet Peel Maternity and Child Welfare Centre;26 most of its ‘patients’ were working class, and the clinic also trained midwives in contraception.27 The only other 1936-1937 activity I’ve been able to locate is a fund raiser: on February 13, 1937 the league held a ‘well-attended’ tea dance at the Hong Kong Hotel.
 Lady Ho-tung was present, and most of those listed came as couples, with more Chinese and Eurasian names than British.28

 To some tastes, ‘public policy’ sounds a little sinister and ‘individual good’ a little patronising.
 However, as the 1938 report was to make clear,29 no-one who objected to contraception was referred to a League clinic, and at all times it operated solely by education and advice.
-The typical case it had in mind was a woman who had had about 10 pregnancies and was bringing up half a dozen surviving children in conditions of extreme poverty, and it’s hard to see making such a woman aware of contraception, advising her to use it, and, if she agreed, fitting her with a free diaphragm as a cunning colonialist/bourgeois conspiracy against her true interests.
+The typical case it had in mind was a woman who had had about 10 pregnancies and was bringing up half a dozen surviving children in conditions of extreme poverty, and it’s hard to see anything wrong in making such a woman aware of contraception, advising her to use it, and, if she agreed, fitting her with a free diaphragm.
 Further, before anyone was instructed in birth control, a full medical history was taken and they were examined by a doctor,30 so the patients had the benefit of diagnosis and treatment for disease as well.

 The next year’s report (April 1937-April 1938) stated that the League had ‘steadily developed’ in spite of ‘handicaps’ – perhaps it had the opposition of Fitzalan and his Hong Kong supporters in mind, as another passage almost certainly results from that incident: